Sshhxd/LEPAD/README.md

 1. Pre-position a chain on a target system
 2. Later activate any binary within the chain with arguments
-3. Have those arguments reach the end of the chain
+3. Have those arguments reach and execute at the end of the chain
 4. Execute commands without starting from binary one

 The chain maintains its propagation capability regardless of entry point.

 ## Limitations

-- Arguments do not travel to binaries earlier in the chain
+- Arguments cannot travel to binaries earlier in the chain
-- Each binary must be capable of launching the next
+- Each binary must be capable of launching the next binary
-- The chain length is fixed at deployment time
+- The chain length is fixed at deployment time and cannot be dynamically extended